 Emily is the proud new mom of Aiden who was born just two weeks ago.
 She has worked as an administrative assistant at her current company for 5 years.
 Emily was diagnosed with gestational diabetes during her pregnancy as well as high blood pressure.
 It was important she keep track of her blood sugar and blood pressure throughout her pregnancy.
 She had to take maternity leave early because of her condition.
 Emily used the alska Connected Caregiving solution to track her biometrics as well as keep family updated on her progress.
 She shared ultrasound photos with her carefully chosen team of family and friends and even links to her baby registry.
 The alska calendar made it easy for family to bring over meals when Emily was on bed rest and when Aiden's arrival was on the horizon, she let everyone know with one simple, secure update.
 She now uses alska to get updates from her nanny who is home with Aiden when Emily and her husband Matthew are at work.
 They love getting photos and being able to receive updates on Aiden's nap and feeding schedule.
+Emily is a more empowered, less stressed, working caregiver.

 William is a single dad to Charlie who is 6 years-old and was recently diagnosed with Type 1 diabetes.
 William travels quite a bit for his job and has a full-time nanny, Caitlyn.
 William is able to stay connected even when he is traveling because Caitlyn enters daily updates in the alska portal along with photos of Charlie’s soccer games and school field trips.
 She also keeps track of Charlie’s blood sugar and insulin levels in alska.
 They use the alska calendar to keep track of Charlie’s sport activities, music lessons and William’s travel schedule.
 Charlie’s school nurse is also a part of their care team and is able to access important health information such as medication doses, allergies and blood sugar trends.
 It gives William peace-of-mind and feeling like he’s on top of things even when he has to be away from home.
 William also likes the virtual support groups where he can connect with other parents who have a child with diabetes.